forsc/docker_logs_chrome/README.md

 ## Troubleshooting

-- **Can't connect to Docker API**: Make sure Docker is running and the API is exposed on port 2375
+- **Can't connect to Docker API**: Make sure Docker is running and the API is exposed on port 2375.
+Check the "Configuring Docker to Expose the API" section above.
 - **No containers showing**: Check if you have any containers running with `docker ps`
 - **Extension not updating**: Try refreshing the extension by clicking the refresh button
+- **Back button not working**: If the back button doesn't work properly, try clicking the refresh button first

 ## License